AguaClara/UASB/summer2018report.md

 | Bucket Dump Volume               | ~20 L           | No           | Constraints are: time to fill bucket and relative volume to reactor capacity.
 A large dump volume allows more time for the bucket to fill, slowing down wear and tear.
 But the dump volume should also be a relatively small fraction of the total reactor volume.
 20 L chosen as it is the volume of easily available buckets while fulfilling these constraints |
 | Wastewater Generation per Person | 10.8 L/hr       | No           | Rule of Thumb from Monroe   |

-**_Juan's comments:_** (RESOLVED-AG) Under 'bucket dump volume,' your 'should be larger' and 'should be smaller' are not clear.
-Are you referring to the time or the volume?
+**_Juan's comments: (RESOLVED-AG) Under 'bucket dump volume,' your 'should be larger' and 'should be smaller' are not clear.
+Are you referring to the time or the volume?_**

-From these constraints, the general headloss equation (including the headloss trick) for a circular pipe can be used to determine the headloss needed to achieve our desired exit velocity, given a specific diameter of pipe.
+From these constraints, the general headloss equation (including the headloss trick) for a circular pipe can be used to determine the headloss needed to achieve the desired exit velocity, given a specific diameter of pipe.

 #### Design of Tipping Bucket system

 Given these parameters, the team started to design the tipping bucket system.
 Design began by looking into tipping bucket systems online; however, since tipping buckets are generally only used in water parks, it was difficult to find any detailed design processes for these systems.
 At this point, the team was left with two choices: try to complete a mathematical model of the tipping bucket system (using free-body diagrams), or create a physical model of the tipping bucket system and test it in many configurations to find the optimal design.
 Given time constraints and lack of expertise, the team decided to fabricate a tipping bucket it and test it physically.

-**_Juan's comments:_** (RESOLVED-AG)"Given these parameters, the team began *planning the design of the tipping bucket system*" I don't think "plan on" is the best way to say that.
+**_Juan's comments: (RESOLVED-AG)"Given these parameters, the team began *planning the design of the tipping bucket system*" I don't think "plan on" is the best way to say that._**

 <center><img src="https://github.com/AguaClara/UASB/blob/master/IMG_5759%20copy.png?raw=true">